web-platform-dx/web-features/GOVERNANCE.md

 The meeting is run by a designated chair selected by the _Owners_ group.
 Meetings will typically tend to important or unresolved matters, such as modifications of governance, contribution policy, project membership, or release process.

+Reviewing and renewing the [definition of Baseline](./docs/baseline.md) must appear on the agenda of the _Owners_ group meeting at least once per calendar year.

 Any community member or _Peer_ can ask that something be added to the next meeting’s agenda by logging a GitHub Issue.
 _Peers_ can add the item to the agenda by adding the [meeting-agenda](https://github.com/web-platform-dx/feature-set/labels/meeting-agenda) label to the issue and _Contributors_ can ask _Peers_ or _Owners_ to add the label for them (though they’re not obliged to accept the request).